pinyito/react19.1-playground/README.md

 -Create a user object to define user profile details -Create a Profile component and use display user details -Adapt the styles to the profile using inline CSS within JSX

+Conditional Rendering
+-AdminPanel will be replaced with a coponent redering a list of products -LoginForm will be replaced with a component rendering Login Form -Explore more options of conditional rendering logic explained.
+Add and comment out code for exploration

+Rendering Lists